AaronLaw/my-setting/Home Backup Setting.md

 Home Backup Setting
 ====

-Be procrastinating for a year, I setup my own backup system on computers in home tonight.
-KISS and take action.
+Being procrastinating for a year, I setup my own backup system on computers at home tonight.
+KISS and take an action.
 (2018-08-24)

 ## Purpose 目的
-@@ Should be a minimalism setup.
+> @@ Should be a minimalism setup.
 Low cost, convenient, simple software interface, powerful and headless.
 Once setup is done, forgiveness is given to the user who forget how the backup system works. @@
+>

-Though this setup doesn't follow [the 3-2-1 backup rule] (3 copies on 2 media types with 1 offsite.)(https://www.google.com/search?ei=KiKAW7GpEIqA-QaTjaHQDA&q=the+3-2-1+backup+rule&oq=the+3-2-1+backup+rule) and don't care about [backup rotation](), however, it's easy to extend to follow the rule, and in fact, it's better than nothing when data loss occurs.
+Though this setup doesn't follow [the 3-2-1 backup rule](https://www.google.com/search?ei=KiKAW7GpEIqA-QaTjaHQDA&q=the+3-2-1+backup+rule&oq=the+3-2-1+backup+rule)  (3 copies on 2 media types with 1 offsite.) and don't care about [backup rotation](), however, it's easy to follow the rule in the future, and in fact, it's better than nothing when no backup plan.

 ## 材料
 * Software:
     * [RaiDrive](https://www.raidrive.com/)
     * ~~Areca Backup~~ [Duplicati](https://www.duplicati.com/) for file level backup. (it was introduced in https://www.evernote.com/shard/s11/sh/7c731f2b-590a-4ee1-92a6-964ed8d3bf34/dfd8d0d4113795ea6f51e3e77623f9be)
-    * [Veeam Backup](https://go.veeam.com/) [#](https://www.veeam.com/windows-cloud-server-backup-agent.html) for system level backup (Image based, Disk imaging/cloning).
+    * [Veeam Backup](https://go.veeam.com/) [#](https://www.veeam.com/windows-cloud-server-backup-agent.html) for system level backup (block-based, Disk imaging/cloning).
 It provides full system imaging and bare metal recovery.
 * Storage:
     * A 1TB+ external harddisk ([2 to 3 times larger than the computer storage size](https://thenextweb.com/businessapps/2015/01/24/complete-guide-backing-computer-properly/)), or
     * A cloud drive (that always on), such as Google Drive (HKD 15 per month for 100GB.)